Skip to main content

 Using Akapulu

-1. Create a scenario for your desired use case, including both a global role prompt and node-level stage instructions.
+1. Create a scenario for your desired use case, including a global role_instruction and node-level task_instruction prompts.

 example id: scenario_1234